What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 • Linear: Distributes credit equally across touchpoints

-• Position-Based: Credits first and last interactions most heavily
+• Position-Based: Places greatest weight on first and last events.

 Calculating SEO ROI